ersingt/coursework2020/projects.md

 ## Assessment

-We do not assess your work using strict letter or numeric grades -- you should expect written feedback on your work within a week of submission.
+You should expect written feedback on your work within a week of submission as well as some guidelines on different elements of the project.
 We will be looking at your work holistically and, in general, assessing the following:

 - Were the main goals of each project met?
 - Was your code well-written and able to be successfully ran?